Volscente/NexusLLM/docs/transformers.md

 understand word order.

 ## Encoder
+### Scope
+An encoder processes the input sequence and compresses the information into a context vector (also known as sentence embedding vector) of a fixed length.
+This representation is expected to be a good summary of the meaning of the whole source sequence.

+### Architecture
 The *Encoder* block is composed by a **Self-Attention** layer and a **Feed Forward Neural Network**.
 ![Encoder Architecture](./images/encoder.png)

+The encoder can also be implemented as an RNN (i.e., using LSTM and GRU).
+An inherit problem of Encoder is the fixed-length context, which makes impossible to remember long sequences.
+The Attention Mechanism addressed this problem.

 ### Positional Encoder
 It is a technique used to store the original positions of tokens within a sequence.
 In this way, the tokens can